-According to BMC 6.15, all residential rental properties (apartments, homes, duplexes, ADUs, etc.) within Bellingham city limits are required to be registered with the City.
-A list of all registered rental properties (PDF) is maintained on the City’s website.
+According to BMC 6.15, all residential rental properties (apartments, homes, duplexes, ADUs, etc.) within Bellingham city limits are required to be registered with the City (with some exceptions as listed under Exemption Criteria).
+A list of all registered rental properties (PDF) is maintained on the City’s website and is made up of both exempt and non-exempt properties.

 Do I need to register if I am renting out bedrooms in the property I own and live in?